osbusiness/osbusiness.github.io/schedule.md

 role that open source software development has played in enabling an open hardware community to develop, and the role that open source software plays in the economics of open hardware companies.

+This episode is our last episode of season 1!
+We will return with a second season in the Spring.

 [Register here](https://www.crowdcast.io/e/osbusiness10)